cjpcool/LinguaMate/README.md

 ```
 Then, run datasets/dataset_truss.py,  the data will be automatically downloaded and preprocessed.

 Note: Sometimes there will be network error.
-Please try again after wait for several minutes.
+Please try again after waiting for several minutes.

+## Checkpoints
+We will update the checkpoints via public links after the paper is accepted.
+In the current phase, please (1) set the root path in script, and (2) run "train_ae.py" and "train_predictor.py" to make a VAE checkpoint of Agent 2 (generator), and the predictor in Agent 3 (Supervisor).

 ## Usage